tomas3093/bird-catalog/README.md

   - birds of prey
 - new "db table" for similar species
 - add custom gallery component
-- switch to standalone components

 ### Phase 4

+- dashboard (home page)
 - nice UI, polished styling
+- switch to standalone components
+- fix routing (also in deployed env)

 ### Nice to have